-Through the NEPA process every effort has been made to maximize environmental and ecosystem benefits while minimizing impacts.
-The proposed plan incorporates lessons learned from projects of the Seven Mile Island Innovation Lab (SMIIL) that have beneficially placed finegrain sediments in or adjacent to wetlands.
-Primary partners in the SMIIL include the New Jersey Department of Environmental Protection, the Wetlands Institute, and the U.S. Army Research and Development Center (ERDC).
+Through the NEPA process every effort has been made to maximize environmental and ecosystem benefits while minimizing impacts through the use of stabilization techniques, off-season project implementation, and application of adaptive management measures during construction.
+The proposed plan incorporates lessons learned from projects of the Seven Mile Island Innovation Lab (SMIIL) that have beneficially placed fine-grained and sandy sediments in or adjacent to wetlands.
+Primary partners in the SMIIL include the New Jersey Department of Environmental Protection, the Wetlands Institute, and the U.S. Army Corps of Engineers.
 The University of Pennsylvania is partnering on SMIIL projects and has been contracted to assist with monitoring and landscape architecture design assistance for the Maurice River dredging and placement project.
-Environmental compliance coordination is ongoing with responsible resource agencies as documented in the EA.
+Environmental compliance coordination will be ongoing with responsible resource agencies as documented in the EA.

+ENVIRONMENTAL ASSESSMENT

-ENVIRONMENTAL ASSESSMENT MAURICE RIVER FEDERAL NAVIGATION CHANNEL AND
+MAURICE RIVER FEDERAL NAVIGATION CHANNEL

+AND

-BENEFICIAL USE OF DREDGED MATERIAL Cumberland County, New Jersey
+BENEFICIAL USE OF DREDGED MATERIAL

+Cumberland County, New Jersey